juameller/hhrr-analysis/README.md

 # Human Resources Analysis

-This repo contains a jupyter notebook with a data analysis for the ficticious company in order to predict which employees are more likely to quit.
+This repo contains an analysis with a dataset from IBM: IBM HR Analytics Employee Attrition & Performance.

+The goal is to identify the employees that might quit before it is too late.

-The dataset can be found here: https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset
+The dataset is originally from: https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset